Polight/lego/docs/content/v1/configuring.md

 This file will override the default [config.js](https://github.com/Polight/lego/blob/master/src/compiler/config.js#L1) settings when declared.

-> If your _/lego.config.js_ file is not found, please ensure to have `"type": "module"` in your package.json file in order to read `.js` files
+> If your _/lego.config.js_ file is not found, please ensure to have `"type": "module"` in your package.json file in order to read `.js` files as modules.
-> as modules.

-### {{< emoji "⚠️" >}} Missing lego.config.js file, building with defaults

-If reading in the console, it means the _/lego.config.js_ was not found in the root folder of the project from where the compiler is called.
+If reading in the console `⚠️ Missing lego.config.js file, building with defaults`, it means the _/lego.config.js_ was not found in the root folder of the project from where the compiler is called.

 It's very fine if you don't need to customize configuration and run with defaults.

 ## Configuring on Compile Time